310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% bubble Chiaki srsthinking %}
 Hmm… It seems that misinformation led to a series of misunderstandings and miscommunications, resulting in a strange accident…

-If that were all it is, we could just brush it off as a silly mistake, but something doesn't feel right.
+If that were all it is, we could just brush it off as a silly mistake, but something doesn’t feel right.
 For one thing, why did the message that Sengoku sent me contain such misleading information?
 {% endbubble %}

 {% bubble Shinobu worried %}